-Investment New Zealand is a division of New Zealand Trade and Enterprise which is responsible for attracting and facilitating potential foreign investment opportunities in New Zealand.
-The division provides case management services, including:
+The New Zealand Trade and Enterprise is responsible for attracting and facilitating potential foreign investment opportunities in New Zealand.
+It provides case management services, including:

-- information on investment opportunities; - · assistance for companies during the - investigation and due diligence phase; facilitating location visits by investment decision-makers: - referring investors to independent professional advice; and - attracting private organisations and agencies of central and local government to provide support where possible.
+- information on investment opportunities; - assistance for companies during the investigation and due diligence phase; - facilitating location visits by investment decision-makers; - referring investors to independent professional advice; and - attracting private organisations and agencies of central and local government to provide support where possible.